superdesk/web-publisher/docs/contributing/code/patches.rst

 .. note::

-    When doing a ``push --force``, always specify the branch name explicitly to avoid messing other branches in the repo (``--force`` tells Git that you really want to mess with things so do it carefully).
+    When doing a ``push --force``, always specify the branch name explicitly to avoid messing with other branches in the repo (``--force`` tells Git that you really want to mess with things, so do it carefully).

-Moderators earlier asked you to "squash" your commits.
-This means you will convert many commits to one commit.
+If moderators asked you to "squash" your commits, this means you will need to convert many commits to one commit.

 .. _ProGit: http://git-scm.com/book
 .. _GitHub: https://github.com/join